 The petitions filed today are seeking an order from a Nassau County Supreme Court Judge requiring the Police Commissioner to perform his mandated duty, under existing law, to process the pistol license applications of Nassau County residents within the six-month timeframe required by New York State Penal Law § 400.00 (4-a).

-Long Island Firearms is a web based community founded in 2009 to promote a sense of community within firearms enthusiasts on Long Island.
-You can find us on-line at http://www.LongIslandFirearms.com
+Long Island Firearms is a web-based community founded in 2009 to promote a sense of community within firearms enthusiasts on Long Island.
+You can find us online at www.LongIslandFirearms.com